Exponential backoff: Rate limiting

 Exponential backoff is commonly utilised as part of rate limiting mechanisms in computer systems such as web services, to help enforce fair distribution of access to resources and prevent network congestion.
 Each time a service informs a client that it is sending requests too frequently, the client reduces its rate by some predetermined factor until the client's request rate reaches an acceptable equilibrium.
-The service may enforce rate limiting by refusing to respond to requests when the client is sending them too frequently so that misbehaving clients are not allowed to exceed their allotted resources.
+The service may enforce rate limiting by refusing to respond to requests when the client is sending them too frequently, so that misbehaving clients are not allowed to exceed their allotted resources.

-A benefit of utilising an exponential backoff algorithm over a fixed rate limit is that rate limits can be achieved dynamically without providing any prior information to the client.
+A benefit of utilising an exponential backoff algorithm over a fixed rate limit is that rate limits through exponential backoff can be achieved dynamically without providing any prior information to the client.
 In the event that resources are unexpectedly constrained, e.g., due to heavy load or a service disruption, backoff requests and error responses from the service can automatically decrease the request rate from clients.
 This can help maintain some level of availability rather than overloading the service.
 In addition, quality of service can be prioritised to certain clients based on their individual importance, e.g., by reducing the backoff for emergency calls on a telephone network during periods of high load.

 In a simple version of the algorithm, messages are delayed by a predetermined (non-random) time.
 For example, in SIP protocol over unreliable transport (such as UDP) the client retransmits requests at an interval that starts at T1 seconds (usually 500 ms, which is the estimate of the round-trip time) and doubles after every retransmission until it reaches T2 seconds (which defaults to 4 s).
-This results in retransmission intervals of 500 ms, 1 s, 2 s, 4 s, 4 s, 4 s, etc.
+This results in retransmission intervals of 500 ms, 1 s, 2 s, 4 s, 4 s then 4 s.